chrizcros/web3-token-cardano/README.md

-# Heimdall
+# web3-token-cardano

-Web3 Cardano Token is a new way to authenticate users.
-A replacement for JWT in hybrid dApps.
+Your wallet is your account.
+Forget about email and password authentication.
+Heimdall (Web3 Token) is a new way to authenticate users in hybrid dApps using signed messages on Cardano.

 ## Note

-This repository is initially rewritten in Typescript from [https://github.com/pyropy/web3-cardano-token](https://github.com/pyropy/web3-cardano-token). gavin-harris made a great contribution to ...
+This repository is initially rewritten in Typescript from [https://github.com/pyropy/web3-cardano-token](https://github.com/pyropy/web3-cardano-token) and the great contributions of [https://github.com/gavinharris-dev](gavinharris-dev) for his great contributions.

 ## Install